youngsoul/rpi-motion-detection-background-subtraction/Readme.md

 While this project can be run on a laptop, the goal was to make the processing efficient enough to run on a RaspberryPI 4.

+When running on the RPi4, no video was displayed, because the goal was to detect the motion and save some still captures.

 The final project was tested on a RPi4.

 ## Introduction

-In this first part, we are going to monitor trail usage by using 'Background Subtraction' to detect motion from video collected using a Nest cam to monitor trail usage.
+In this first part, we are going to monitor trail usage by using 'Background Subtraction' to detect motion from video collected using a Nest cam.

 Once we have detected motion on the trail, we want to capture some still images that we can review to determine the kind of trail usage.